All Products

 Mount an OSS bucket path and use the Read-only switch to set read and write permissions.

-• JindoFuse: JindoFuse is used by default, but the default configuration for DLC has functional limitations (for more information, see JindoFuse), which makes it unsuitable for all scenarios.
-You can adjust the parameters to adapt to specific scenarios.
-For specific instructions, see JindoFuse.
+• JindoFuse: This is the default mount method.
+Its default configuration has functional limitations and may not suit all scenarios.
+For details, see JindoFuse.
+You can adjust the parameters for specific scenarios.
+For more information, see JindoFuse.

-DLC jobs can use the OSS PyTorch Connector or an OSS SDK to read from and write to OSS.
-When you create a training job, you can configure the relevant code files.
+DLC jobs can read from and write to Object Storage Service (OSS) using the OSS PyTorch Connector or an OSS SDK.
+When you create a training job, configure the relevant code files.
 For code examples, see OSS Connector for AI/ML or OSS SDK.

 Use NAS/CPFS storage

-You can use NAS/CPFS storage when you create a Deep Learning Containers (DLC) job by binding a custom dataset of the NAS/CPFS type or mounting storage.
-For details about the configuration, see Use NAS/CPFS.
+When you create a Deep Learning Containers (DLC) job, you can use File Storage NAS (NAS) or Cloud Parallel File Storage (CPFS) storage by binding a custom dataset of the NAS/CPFS type or by using a storage mount.
+For configuration details, see Use NAS/CPFS.

 Mount type